Aubrey H. Camden: Legacy

-Camden's career at Hargrave Military Academy, begun in 1912, went on to span just short of four decades, witnessing World War I, the Mexican Revolution, the Irish Civil War, the Great Depression, the Spanish Civil War, World War II, the start of the Cold War and the first year of the Korean War.
-Out of his thirty-eight years at Hargrave, Aubrey Camden was President for thirty-three, longer than any other leader in the history of the school.
+Out of his thirty-nine years working at Hargrave Military Academy, Aubrey Camden was President for thirty-three, longer than any other leader in the history of the school.
 The modern-day name of the school is part of Camden's legacy; it was under his leadership that the name Hargrave Military Academy was adopted in 1925.

 Camden was the first President of Hargrave to be given the honorary rank of colonel, represented by the three four-sided diamonds used by U.S. Army ROTC.
-Ever since, any President of HMA who did not attain the grade of O-6 or above in the U.S. Armed Forces has been made an honorary colonel upon taking charge of the school.
+Prior to the Presidency of Eric Peterson (2022-present), all Presidents of Hargrave who had not attained the grade of O-6 or higher in the U.S. Armed Forces were given the honorary rank of colonel.

 During Joseph H. Cosby's first year as Hargrave's third President (1951-1952), an elite drill team of cadets was organized; it was named the Camden Rifles in honor of the former school president.

 The fire that ravaged the campus of Hargrave in 1950 resulted in a decade's worth of work to rebuild and replace destroyed barracks and facilities.
 Colonel Camden's initial work towards Hargrave's recovery was followed up on by Colonel Cosby, and when the new building housing the offices of the President, admissions staff, and all other key administration was completed in 1963, it was named Camden Hall in Aubrey H. Camden's honor.
 Camden Hall continues to function as the headquarters building of Hargrave Military Academy to the present day.